bravoTF117/berserkparser/README.md

 ```

-Paste the directory you copied before (or type it) and hit enter.
+Paste the directory path you copied before (or type it) and hit enter.
 The script will run for a few seconds.